nencki-lobi/emocon-mri/stats/README.md

 # STATS

-Files for producing statistics and figures reporeted in the article.
+Files for producing statistics and figures reported in the article.
 Uses R markdown files, JASP files or Python scripts.

 ## Contents

+- activation_plots.py: statistical map plots for the main contrasts of interest
 - contingency_table.Rmd: stats on contingency knowledge
 - evaluation\_of\_demonstrator.Rmd: analysis of evaluation of demonstrator, comparing friend and stranger groups
 - questionnaire_analysis.Rmd: analysis of STAI and SWE, comparing friend and stranger group